Midsole of a shoe: Every athlete should know this!

 When visiting his home, I was wearing my Puma Jamming 2.0 One8 Training shoes.
 These shoes are comfortable, go well with my loose-fit H&M jeans, and their white color makes me feel clean and bright.
 When I reached his home, I changed these with my Echo Clog Crocs and sat down to relax.

-However, the next time I wore my Puma pair for a pub-hopping session, I could feel some kind of discomfort in my feet.
+However, the next time I wore my Puma pair for pub-hopping, I could feel some kind of discomfort in my feet.
 It almost felt like the sole was pushing the base of my feet, and that too at random points.

 This made walking and standing really uncomfortable (fortunately, running was not required).